cybera/text2img/modelcard.md

 ![pareto](https://huggingface.co/CompVis/stable-diffusion/resolve/main/v1-variants-scores.jpg)

 Evaluated using 50 PLMS steps and 10000 random prompts from the COCO2017 validation set, evaluated at 512x512 resolution.
 Not optimized for FID scores.

+For information on CLIP scores and how they're used in image captioning, [refer to this web page](https://wandb.ai/dalle-mini/dalle-mini/reports/CLIP-score-vs-FID-pareto-curves--VmlldzoyMDYyNTAy#calculating-clip-score)

 ### Testing Data, Factors & Metrics